 Once you’ve agreed to work with a website volunteer, have a discussion about what they’d like to get from the project.
 They may be “working for free,” but it’s crucial that you find a way to compensate them.
 If they’re looking for work experience, talk about ways the you can support them.
 If they’re doing it for publicity, talk about ways you can promote them and their service after the project.
 If you have events, products, or other things you can offer them in return, ask if they’d like a complimentary one.

 No matter what, give your volunteer positive feedback, and help them understand how the work they are doing helps your organization achieve its mission.
-That positive feedback can be the difference when they face a bug, an email they don’t want to reply to, or a frustrating conversation.
+That positive feedback will make a difference when they face a bug, long email, or frustrating conversation that’s not fun or easy.

 Once the project has actually started, make sure to do these two things:

 - Don’t get in the way.

 Remain open to compromises so that the volunteer can save time, do something they’re passionate about, and have some control over the way they work.
 Nitpicking a volunteer’s work or demanding certain things in spite of their opinions or concerns can frustrate volunteers to the point of leaving.
 Everyone who builds websites has some type of creativity they express through their work, so don’t suck that out of the project!

 Second, make sure that you meet your deadlines, offer constructive feedback, and clearly explain your organization’s needs to the website volunteer.
 If they ask for content by next Friday, make sure you’ve go it!
 The longer a website project goes, the higher the risk that it could derail.
 Keep your momentum going.